The New Default. Your hub for building smart, fast, and sustainable AI software

 Selective Column Retrieval

-Selective column retrieval minimizes memory usage and boosts performance by querying only the required columns instead of the entire row.
+Selective column retrieval minimizes memory usage and boosts performance by querying only the required columns rather than the entire row.
 In Rails, the select method lets you specify columns to retrieve, reducing the data fetched from the database.
-But use it wisely because in some cases, you may want to use lazy loading.
+Use it carefully – in some cases you may want lazy loading instead.

 Ruby on Rails Advanced Database Optimization

 Scaling databases involves adjusting their architecture to handle increasing data and users.
-This can be done through vertical scaling, where existing hardware is upgraded, or horizontal scaling, which involves adding more servers to distribute the load.
-Additionally, there are plenty of strategies, such as sharding and replication, which, when adequately adapted, can play a crucial role in maintaining database performance.
+This can be done through vertical scaling (upgrading existing hardware) or horizontal scaling (adding more servers to distribute the load).

 Database Sharding

-Sharding is a method of distributing data across multiple databases or servers to improve scalability and performance.
-Each "shard" holds a subset of the data, and a sharding strategy determines how data is partitioned, such as by location, user ID, or other criteria.
-This approach helps handle high traffic loads by balancing the data across many servers.
+Sharding distributes data across multiple databases or servers to improve scalability and performance.
+Each "shard" holds a subset of the data, and a sharding strategy determines how data is partitioned – by location, user ID, or other criteria.
+This approach handles high traffic loads by balancing data across many servers.

 Partitioning

-Database partitioning involves splitting an extensive database into smaller, more manageable pieces called partitions.
-Partitioning differs from sharding in that we deal with a single database instance while sharding divides shards into multiple database instances.
+Database partitioning splits a large database into smaller, more manageable pieces called partitions.
+Partitioning differs from sharding in that it deals with a single database instance, while sharding divides data across multiple database instances.

 Data Replication

-Data replication is copying and maintaining database objects, such as tables or entire databases, across multiple servers.
-The goal is to increase data availability and fault tolerance by ensuring that copies of the data are available for read and write operations.
+Data replication copies and maintains database objects across multiple servers.
+The goal is to increase data availability and fault tolerance by ensuring copies of data are available for read and write operations.

 CAP Theorem

-The CAP Theorem states that a distributed data store can achieve at most two of three properties: Consistency, Availability, and Partition Tolerance.
-Consistency ensures that all nodes in the system have the same data, Availability ensures that the system remains operational even if a node fails, and Partition Tolerance ensures that the system can handle network failures.
-In practice, systems must prioritize two properties based on their needs and trade-offs.
+The CAP Theorem states that a distributed data store can achieve at most two of three properties: Consistency (all nodes have the same data), Availability (the system remains operational even if a node fails), and Partition Tolerance (the system handles network failures).

 Patryk Gramatowski